What Is Test Automation?

 Creating automation scripts is a significant barrier.

 Businesses struggle to step from basic automation to enterprise-level automation.
-Testing environments must be stable and reliable enough to support automated testing at scale.
+Testing environments must be stable and reliable enough to support automated QA testing at scale.
 Because test automation executes tests faster and more often, teams must also have tools to manage the significant volume of data that is created.

 Scaling test automation simplifies the entire testing process.